Interview Question: What Are The Characteristics of a Distressed Company?

 Future is the operative word because almost everything in restructuring involves a rather long lead time.

-It is incredibly rare that a large company will enter into a truly distressed debt state without having either a) having been approached by RX bankers or b) having had discussions internally about restructuring possibilities.
+It is incredibly rare that a large company will enter into a truly distressed state without having either a) having been approached by RX bankers before or b) having had discussions internally about restructuring possibilities.

 So understanding what makes a company distressed and likely in need of restructuring sometime in the future is one of the most critical skills to build (and one to be aware of in interviews).